jonescompneurolab/hnn-core/dev/_sources/roadmap.rst.txt

 This roadmap timeline outlines the major short-term and longer-term goals for HNNs.
 The short term goals will entail a substantial reorganization of the HNN code and creation of an API to facilitate HNN expansions, community contribution, and integration with other relevant open-source platforms (e.g. MNE-Python, NetPyNE).
 To this end, in March 2021, we released the first version of the HNN-core repository.
 HNN-core contains improved versions of HNN’s non-GUI components following best practices in open-source software design, with unit testing and continuous integration, along with initial API and documentation for command-line coding.
 We will adopt similar best practices to develop a new HNN-GUI and several new HNN features, including the ability to simulate and visualize LFP/CSD and to use improved parameter estimation procedures.
-Our process will be to develop all new features in HNN-core, with  API and examples of use followed, when applicable, by integration into the HNN-GUI with correspoding GUI-based tutorials on our website.
+Our process will be to develop all new features in HNN-core, with  API and examples of use followed, when applicable, by integration into the HNN-GUI with corresponding GUI-based tutorials on our website.
 Longer-term goals include integration with the related modeling software MNE-Python and NetPyNe, the development of a web-based interface with ability for simultaneous GUI and Command Line Interface (CLI), and extension to multi-area simulations.

 Short-Term Goals
 --------------------------